-- The paper should be a minimum of eight double spaced pages in the MLA (Modern Language Association) style. - Students must email the final Thesis Research Paper [in word doc or pdf format] to their Thesis Advisor by December 16, 2022.

-- Students must also upload a copy of the final Thesis Research Paper [in pdf format] by December 16, 2022. - Label file as: LName_FName_Thesis Research Paper_2022.pdf - Upload here: Upload Form
+- The paper should be a minimum of eight double spaced pages in the MLA (Modern Language Association) style. - Students must email the final Thesis Research Paper [in word doc or pdf format] to their Thesis Advisor by week thirteen (13). - Students must also upload a copy of the final Thesis Research Paper [in pdf format] - Label file as: LName_FName_Thesis Research Paper_2023.pdf - Upload here: Upload Form